jtkDvlp/re-frame-tasks/README.md

 * register / unregister tasks / fxs via one line interceptor injection
   * support multiple and any fx on-completion keys
 * subscriptions for tasks list and running task boolean
-  * running task boolean can be quick filtered by task id
+  * running task boolean can be quick filtered by task name
 * events to register / unregister tasks yourself
 * helpers to register / unregister tasks into db yourself

+Alsoe works for async coeffects injections, see https://github.com/jtkDvlp/re-frame-async-coeffects.

 ## Getting started